Fast Food You wish to estimate, with 90% confidence, the populati... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence.
-For this question, a 90% confidence interval means that if the same sampling method were repeated multiple times, 90% of the intervals would contain the true population proportion.
+In this scenario, a 90% confidence level indicates that if the study were repeated multiple times, 90% of the calculated intervals would contain the true population proportion.

 Recommended video: